luciusbono/Packer-Windows10/README.md

 Valid options are `virtualbox-iso` or `vmware-iso`.

-You'll also need to set two variables: `iso_md5` and `iso_path`, which are the path and the MD5 hash of the Windows 8.1 Enterprise trial ISO.
+The other two variables, `iso_md5` and `iso_path`, are the path and the MD5 hash of the Windows 10 Enterprise trial ISO.

 ## Other things to note